 Fire doors will also help to prevent a sufficient amount of oxygen from reaching the site of a fire.
 Here at City Fire Protection, we’re able to supply internal fire doors and high-quality timber fire doors for your commercial premises, including FD30 and FD60 fire doors.

-To help protect your people and premises, City Fire Protection are on hand to provide your commercial property with a wide range of products, equipment and services to help prevent the outbreak and subsequent spread of fire.
-As well as fire doors and fire extinguishers, we can also supply a variety of fire alarm systems, emergency lighting, risk assessments, fire warden training and passive fire protection.
+To help protect your people and premises, City Fire are on hand to provide your commercial property with a wide range of fire safety products, equipment and services to help prevent the outbreak and subsequent spread of fire.

-For more information about how we can help you, get in touch with a member of our professional, knowledgeable team today – we operate throughout the whole of the United Kingdom.
+For more information about how we can help you, get in touch with a member of our professional, knowledgeable team today – we operate throughout London, Birmingham, and throughout the UK.